Srishti Jain: Early life

-Jain was born in Bhopal, Madhya Pradesh.
+Jain was born in Bhopal, Madhya Pradesh, India.

 Career

 Jain starred as a child actor in War Chhod Na Yaar.
 She began TV career in 2016 with Suhani Si Ek Ladki as Krishna Mathur.

-Next, she played Durga Chaudhary in Meri Durga opposite Paras Kalnawat.
+From July 2017 she played the titular character Durga Chaudhary Ahlawat in StarPlus's Meri Durga opposite Paras Kalnawat until the show went off-air in March 2018.

-From 2018 to 2019, Jain portrayed Jaya Sharma in Main Mayke Chali Jaungi.
+From 2018 to 2019, Jain portrayed Jaya Sharma opposite Namish Taneja in Sony Entertainment Television's Main Mayke Chali Jaungi.

 Just after its end she was cast for Star Bharat's Ek Thi Rani Ek Tha Raavan as Mayura and then an episode of &TV's Laal Ishq as Yami.

-She next starred in Zee TV's Hamari Wali Good News as the parallel lead, Navya Agnihotri.